Continuing Education Activity

 PDT uses verteporfin dye, which acts as a photosensitizer.
 When injected intravenously, dye accumulates within endothelial cells of abnormal choroidal vessels.
 Diode laser causes photo thrombosis within these abnormal blood vessels resulting in occlusion and resolution of exudation.
 The spot size for PDT is best determined using ICGA.
-The drawing tool on the software is used to draw the best fit circle around polyp and AVN, and corresponding spot size on diode laser should be used.
-The maximum lesion size can be best estimated in early phase ICGA in 90% of cases.
+The drawing tool on the software is used to draw the best-fit circle around the polyp and AVN, and the corresponding spot size on the diode laser should be used.
+The maximum lesion size can be best estimated in early-phase ICGA in 90% of cases.

-In the majority of cases, polyp +AVN can be covered by the largest spot size available on PDT.
-In lesions larger than this, the current recommendation is to pretreat with three loading doses of anti-VEGF agents and PDT over the lesion using the largest spot size.
+In most cases, polyp and AVN can be covered by the largest spot size available on PDT.
+In lesions larger than this, the current recommendation is to pretreat with three loading doses of anti-vascular endothelial growth factor (VEGF) agents and PDT over the lesion using the largest spot size.
 ICGA should be repeated after three months to determine disease activity.
 PDT can be repeated if polyps are still active.

 The most common complication reported after full fluence PDT is subretinal hemorrhage, which is most commonly reported within one month of PDT.
-The common risk factors for subretinal bleed are larger lesion size, large spot size, and leaking polyps.
-Other complications of PDT include suprachoroidal hemorrhage, RPE tears, and micro rips, choroidal ischemia, RPE atrophy, secondary CNVM, and fibrous scarring.
+The common risk factors for subretinal bleeding are larger lesion size, large spot size, and leaking polyps.
+Other complications of PDT include suprachoroidal hemorrhage, RPE tears, choroidal ischemia, RPE atrophy, secondary choroidal neovascular membranes (CNVM), and fibrotic scarring.

-Anti-VEGF drugs reduce the permeability of abnormal vascular network and polyps, thereby reducing exudation and preserving vision.
+Anti-VEGF drugs reduce the permeability of abnormal vascular networks and polyps, thereby reducing exudation and preserving vision.
 Most studies suggested induction with three monthly injections, followed by as-needed intravitreal injections.
-Anti VEGF agents reduce subretinal hemorrhage, macular edema, and stabilization of vision in 80% to 100% cases.
+Anti-VEGF agents reduce subretinal hemorrhage, macular edema, and stabilization of vision in 80% to 100% of cases.

 Polyps and AVN persistence have been noted in short-term and long-term studies using anti-VEGF monotherapy.
-The current recommendation is to rule out polyps using ICGA if a suboptimal response with anti-VEGF drugs is seen in a case or presumed neovascular AMD.
+The current recommendation is to rule out polyps using ICGA if a suboptimal response with anti-VEGF drugs is seen in a case of presumed neovascular AMD.
 No studies have proven the superiority of one drug or the other.
-However, aflibercept has certain advantages over bevacizumab and ranibizumab, like longer half-life, greater affinity to VEGF, and is potent against placental growth factor.
+However, aflibercept has certain advantages over bevacizumab and ranibizumab, including a longer half-life, greater affinity to VEGF, and potency against the placental growth factor.
 Few studies suggested switching to aflibercept in case tachyphylaxis is noted to ranibizumab.

-Combination therapy combines the prothrombotic effect of PDT with the anti permeability effect of anti-VEGF and has been shown to have better results. the landmark EVEREST trial reported polyp regression in 77.8% cases with combination therapy, while ranibizumab monotherapy resulted in polyp regression in only 28.6% cases.
+Combination therapy combines the prothrombotic effect of PDT with the anti-permeability effect of anti-VEGF and has been shown to have better results.
+The landmark EVEREST trial reported polyp regression in 77.8% of cases with combination therapy, while ranibizumab monotherapy resulted in polyp regression in only 28.6% of cases.
 However, this benefit was not replicated by the PLANET trial, using aflibercept.
 In summary, PDT can efficiently cause polyp regression, but the same may not be implied for visual gain.

 Thermal laser (TL) has been used for extrafoveal polyps.
 It is an effective and relatively inexpensive treatment modality compared to PDT.
 TL can result in chorioretinal scar, scotoma, and secondary CNVM.
-Hence it is indicated for lesions located >1000 microns from the center of the fovea.
-For lesions located within 500-1000 microns from the center of the fovea, TL can be considered if lesion size is <1000 microns.
+Hence it is indicated for lesions located greater than 1000 microns from the center of the fovea.
+For lesions located within 500 to 1000 microns from the center of the fovea, TL can be considered if the lesion size is less than 1000 microns.
 Complete ablation of AVN must be avoided with TL due to the above-mentioned complications.
 However, if the feeder can be recognized using video ICGA, selective ablation of the feeder vessel must be done.

 Central serous chorioretinopathy (CSC): CSC is characterized by subretinal fluid and neurosensory detachment of the macula.
-It has been hypothesized due to underlying disturbance in choroidal microcirculation.
-Choroidal hyperpermeability with impaired RPE function leads to pooling of fluid in sub RPE space with eventual leakage into subretinal space.
+It has been hypothesized due to an underlying disturbance in choroidal microcirculation.
+Choroidal hyperpermeability with impaired RPE function leads to the pooling of fluid in sub-RPE space with eventual leakage into subretinal space.
 Multifocal choroidal hyperfluorescent patches suggestive of choroidal hyperpermeability are seen on ICGA.
 PCV masquerading as CSC has been reported.
-Differentiation between CSC and PCV can be difficult in many cases as both show signs of subretinal exudation and RPE changes.
-ICGA findings play an important role in clinching the diagnosis.
+In many cases, differentiating between CSC and PCV can be difficult as both show signs of subretinal exudation and RPE changes.
+ICGA findings play a crucial role in clinching the diagnosis.

-PCV may induce choroidal ischemia, inflammation, sick RPE, and breaks in Bruch's membrane.
+PCV may induce choroidal ischemia, inflammation, RPE damage, and breaks in Bruch's membrane.
 These changes can contribute to the formation of CNVM, fibrosis, and subsequent scarring.
 The ultimate consequence of this sequela is irreversible vision loss.

 Deterrence and Patient Education

 Polypoidal choroidal vasculopathy is similar in presentation to neovascular AMD.
-Due to significant morbidity associated with PCV, timely diagnosis and management are necessary to preserve vision.
+Due to the significant morbidity associated with PCV, timely diagnosis and management are necessary to preserve vision.
 Sudden onset of diminution in vision or distortion of vision must be evaluated with OCT and started on anti-VEGF therapy to prevent the onset of fibrosis and permanent scarring.
 Patients must be educated about treatment compliance.
 Treatment such as PDT or thermal laser may reduce or eliminate the need for monthly intravitreal injections, thereby reducing the cost of treatment to the patients.
 Educators should stress to patients that any worsening of vision in either eye needs to be assessed promptly because delays in treatment can lead to irreversible vision loss.